Ultimate magazine theme for WordPress.

 Where to put that excess cash from your checking account

 A checking account is best used as a repository for the money you use on a daily basis, but for all other purposes there are better places for your money.
-Read also : Should I Get a Financial Advisor?.
+This may interest you : 10 Best Roth IRA Stocks to Buy According to Reddit.

 Here’s where you can put extra money instead of a checking account: